USS Vandalia (1876): Wrecked in a cyclone, 16 March 1889

 American casualties totalled 52 killed, 43 from Vandalia alone.
+American casualties totalled 52 killed, 43 from Vandalia alone.
 The survivors from Vandalia, Trenton, and Nipsic soon sailed for Mare Island on board a chartered steamer, but Vandalia and Trenton themselves were so battered that they were soon dismantled and their scrap donated to the Samoans.
 One of Vandalia's survivors was Naval Cadet John A. Lejeune, a future major general, the 13th Commandant of the U.S. Marine Corps and namesake of Marine Corps Base Camp Lejeune, N.C.